 8. How To Be Empathic

+With all the changes and big events happening in their lives, it’s understandable that many teens can seem self-absorbed and uncaring about others.
+Expressing sympathy and empathy for others is a skill that needs to be learned and practiced like any other, though.
 You can help your teen develop this skill by modeling it yourself; showing concern and care for others and what they are going through.

-If you or your teen needs some extra support learning and practicing social skills, the team at New Horizons Wellness Services can help.
+If you or your teen needs extra support learning and practicing social skills, professional guidance can make a meaningful difference in building confidence, communication ability, and independence in everyday life.

 Contact us today to learn more about our social skills groups.